Jason-Duffy/AVRly/contributors_guide/README.md

 # Contributor's Guide

 ## A Word on Doxygen
 Throughout this repository, the code has been documented using [Doxygen](https://www.doxygen.nl/index.html).
 It's an easy way to generate documentation which stays close to the code so it's not too difficult to keep the two in line.
 The html for this site was also generated using Doxygen.
+It uses special comments, however normal C style comments `//` are ignored by Doxygen.

 ## Anatomy of Embedded Firmware

+### Whitespace and Character Limit
+Leave a comfortable amount of whitespace between logical sections of code, to make things easy on the eye.
+Header, Source and Makefiles should all be limited to 80 characters wide.

 ### Licence
 At the top of each file, a copyright notice and licence terms are added.
 This let's other users know whether they can use and distribute this software, and the terms under which they may do so.
 The software in this repository is released under the MIT licence.